 We tend to think of low-fat foods like apples as being healthy, but remember, for most healthy dogs, foods high in sugars are not a necessary or even valuable part of their diet.
 And can contribute to obesity.

 If you want to put weight on a skinny dog, feeding his usual food more frequently will usually enable you to increase overall quantities without upsetting his tum.
 And for raw fed dogs, fat is an ideal source of extra calories and the source that your dog’s digestion is best designed to process.

 I hope you’ve found Can Dogs Eat Apples interesting.
 I’ve certainly enjoyed researching and learning more about this topic.

-But in moderation it is fine to give your dog the occasional slice of apple, orange, peach or plum.
+In moderation it is fine to give your dog the occasional slice of apple, or pear, peach or plum.